-Sleeping Pills: Understanding Side Effects, Addiction Treatment, and Rehab
+Sleeping Pills: Understanding Use, Abuse, Addiction Treatment, and Rehab

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Sleeping pill addiction is a serious problem that affects many people around the world.
 A lot of people take sleeping pills to help them fall asleep at night, without realizing that certain sleeping medications can become addictive.
-If a person becomes addicted to prescription sleeping pills or over-the-counter sleeping pills, then it can become a serious health risk.
+If a person becomes addicted to sleeping aid prescriptions or over-the-counter sleeping pills, then it can become a serious health risk.
 Here is a closer look at sleeping pills and the risks that they bring with them.
-Understanding key information about sleeping pills can help you to know how to prevent becoming addicted to them, and how to get effective treatment if you do become addicted.
+Understanding key information about sleeping pills can help to know how to prevent becoming addicted to them, and how to get effective treatment if a loved one becomes addicted.

 Table of Contents: